Bob Martins No Comments

 Every job is basically the same – we blast up high and work our way down low.
 The dry ice “sublimates” which basically means it turns to gas and leaves no trace.
 The only thing remaining on the floor is the debris of the material being remediated.
 Here’s a quick rundown of the 4 major abatement jobs:

 • Dry Ice blasting has unique abilities for asbestos abatement.
-It is best suited for the textured walls and ceilings; cement, vinyl tiles, adhesives, sealants, and caulkings.
+It is best suited for the textured walls and ceilings; cement, vinyl tiles, adhesives, sealants, and caulking.
 We can easily and quickly break up solid asbestos.
 Dry ice blasting also efficiently removes asbestos fibres and asbestos dust from high up and in hard to reach areas.

 • Mould removal is one of the fastest and easiest jobs.
 Dry ice blasting expedites your project completion time.
 We’ve worked with contractors facing impossible deadlines, and enabled them to get the job done on time.
-We’ve worked with one company that was quoted 6 weeks to clean up mould, and Carmad completed it within 6 days.
+We’ve worked with one company that was quoted 6 weeks to clean up mold, and Carmad completed it within 6 days.

 • Fire damage jobs are fairly quick and simple, but as you already know, the difference is within the extent of damage present.
 Additionally, some substrates require a little more time than others, but dry ice can clean char, soot, and smoke damage off of wood, concrete, and steel, plus it doesn’t matter if it’s in the joists or in the attic – we can get it just as easy.